skynettechnologies/grav-allinoneaccessibility/README.md

-# All in One Accessibility™
+# All in One Accessibility

 All in One Accessibility AI free Widget Supports limited 23 features only and includes 140 Languages.